Analysis | Stephen Breyer retirement watch just got a little more interesting

 He recalled approvingly something Justice Antonin Scalia had told him.“He said, ‘I don’t want somebody appointed who will just reverse everything I’ve done for the last 25 years,’” Justice Breyer said during a wide-ranging interview on Thursday.
 “That will inevitably be in the psychology” of his decision, he said.

-Liptak noted that Breyer’s new book — the motivation for the interviews he’s giving — says, “A judge’s loyalty is to the rule of law, not the political party that helped to secure his or her appointment.”
+Liptak noted that Breyer’s new book — the motivation for the interviews he’s giving — says: “A judge’s loyalty is to the rule of law, not the political party that helped to secure his or her appointment.”
 Breyer has been emphasizing this for a long time.

 But he also, crucially, told Liptak that this emphasis on an apolitical court doesn’t necessarily apply so neatly to retirements:

-That may suggest that judges ought not consider the political party of the president under whom they retire, but Justice Breyer seemed to reject that position.He was asked about a remark from Chief Justice William H. Rehnquist, who died in 2005, in response to a question about whether it was “inappropriate for a justice to take into account the“No, it’s not inappropriate,” the former chief justice responded.
+That may suggest that judges ought not consider the political party of the president under whom they retire, but Justice Breyer seemed to reject that position.He was asked about a remark from Chief Justice William H. Rehnquist, who died in 2005, in response to a question about whether it was “inappropriate for a justice to take into account the party or politics of the sitting president when deciding whether to step down from the court.”“No, it’s not inappropriate,” the former chief justice responded.
 “Deciding when to step down from the court is not a judicial act.”That sounded correct to Justice Breyer.
 “That’s true,” he said.

 Liptak noted that Breyer’s publisher, in setting up the interview, said the justice would not respond to questions about his retirement plans.
 But he also described Breyer being “at pains” to emphasize how he’s looking at this question from the standpoint of a realist.